alikurmus/bbh_penning_nature/README.md

 This repository contains the full code used in our Nature submission.
 It includes three Jupyter notebooks that reproduce the figures, simulations, and a sample dataset:

 - Nature_BBH_Penning_Code_Simulation_Demonstration.ipynb
   Main demonstration notebook showing how to set up and run the BBH Penning trap simulation, including example trajectories and parameter sweeps.
+Specific parameters of simulations used are explicitly mentioned in the main text and SI.

 - Nature_BBH_Merger_Plots.ipynb
   Produces the merger-related figures used in the manuscript (results section), reproducible end-to-end.